Search for the production of dark gauge bosons in the framework of Einstein-Cartan portal in the simulation of proton-proton collisions at $\sqrt{s} = 13.6$ TeV: Introduction

-The Standard Model of particle physics SM has been tested during more than 40 years \cite{SMcource}, and its predictions agree very well with all experimental observations.
-However, the SM is nowadays considered as a low energy manifestation of other theories realized at high energy, generically known as BSM (Beyond the Standard Model) theories \cite{SMandBSM}.
-One motivation for BSM physics is to have a unified theory for the electromagnetic, weak and strong interactions, in a unique Grand Unified Theory (GUT) \cite{Extra-Gauge-bosons}.
-The Super-Symmetry (SUSY) attempts to also include gravitation lead to models with extra spatial dimensions.
+The Standard Model of particle physics SM has been tested for more than 40 years \cite{SMcource}, and its predictions agree very well with all experimental observations.
+However, the SM is nowadays considered as a low-energy manifestation of other theories realized at high energy, generically known as BSM (Beyond the Standard Model) theories \cite{SMandBSM}.
+One motivation for BSM physics is to have a unified theory for the electromagnetic, weak, and strong interactions, in a unique Grand Unified Theory (GUT) \cite{Extra-Gauge-bosons}.
+The Super-Symmetry (SUSY) attempts to also include gravitation, leading to models with extra spatial dimensions.
 These BSM models typically predict the existence of new dark particles at the TeV scale and higher.

 The existence of heavy neutral bosons (Z$^{\prime}$) is a feature of many extensions of the Standard Model.
 They arise in extended gauge theories, including grand unified theories (GUT) \cite{gaugeboson1}, and other models like left-right symmetric models (LRM) \cite{LR-symmetry11}.
-A specific case is the sequential standard model (SSM), in which the Z$^{\prime}$ boson has the same coupling as the SM Z$^{\prime}$ \cite{Super-symmetry12}.
-Model of extra dimensions like Randall and Sundrum model (RS) \cite{extra-dimension2} predicts the existence of heavy Kaluza-Klein gravitons.
-Searches for these heavy dark neutral gauge bosons have been performed at the CMS and ATLAS experiments, at the Large Hadron Collider (LHC), with no evidences of their existence using the full RUN II period of the LHC data taking \cite{zprime, zprimeATLAS}.
+A specific case is the sequential standard model (SSM), in which the Z$^{\prime}$ boson has the same coupling as the SM Z boson \cite{Super-symmetry12}.
+Model of extra dimensions like the Randall and Sundrum model (RS) \cite{extra-dimension2} predicts the existence of heavy Kaluza-Klein gravitons.
+Searches for these heavy dark neutral gauge bosons have been performed at the CMS and ATLAS experiments, at the Large Hadron Collider (LHC), with no evidence of their existence using the full RUN II period of the LHC data taking \cite{zprime, zprimeATLAS}.